JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 ## Results

 ### Meta data for your search request
-When making a search request the resulting response will start with some meta-info about your result
+When making a search request the resulting response will start with some meta-info about your result.
+Selected result's fields can be shown with a help of X-Fields request header.
+For exapmle

+      curl "{open_api_url}/search?published-after=60&limit=10" -H "X-Fields: total,hits{id,headline,publication_date}"

 #### "total":
 "value": total Number of ads matching your search